azdavis/millet/docs/tokens.md

 ## `infixr`

 Cause the given names to be infix operators with the given precedence (or 0 if none is provided), and right associativity.
-Similar to `infix`.

 ```sml
 infixr foo
 infixr 3 bar quz
 ```

+Compare with `infix`, which has left associativity.

 ## `nonfix`